 At Cogeco, we know that the protection of your privacy is important to you.
 For this reason, we have taken steps to ensure that any personal information that you provide to Cogeco is protected by a range of robust business procedures and rigorous security safeguards to ensure that your information is kept confidential and used only for the purposes for which it was collected.

 Cogeco will review and update its privacy documents as required to keep current with rules and regulations, new technologies, standards and customer concerns.

 Application and Scope

-This Policy applies to the COGECO family of companies in Canada, including the Canadian operations of COGECO Inc. and its subsidiaries, including COGECO Cable Inc., COGECO Diffusion Acquisitions Inc. and COGECO Data Services Inc., as well as their affiliates and direct and indirect operating subsidiaries (collectively, “COGECO”).
+This Policy applies to the Cogeco family of companies in Canada, including the Canadian operations of Cogeco Inc. and its subsidiaries, including Cogeco Communications Inc., Cogeco Diffusion Acquisitions Inc. and Cogeco Data Services Inc., as well as their affiliates and direct and indirect operating subsidiaries (collectively, “Cogeco”).

 - Publicly available information, as defined in PIPEDA and associated regulations, such as a person’s name, address, telephone number and electronic address, when listed in a public directory

 - Business contact information, including the name, title or business address or telephone number of an employee of an organization

 The application of this Policy is also subject to the requirements of any applicable legislation, regulations, or agreements (such as collective agreements) or the orders of any court or public authority.

 At any time that you do business with, or participate in a contest or promotion run by one of the Cogeco companies, or with anyone acting as an agent on our behalf, you are protected by the rights and safeguards contained in these documents and you explicitly agree to their terms.